vectordotdev/vector/rfcs/2020-11-01-remap-metrics-support.md

 ### `get_namespace() -> string`

-Returns the namepace of the metric.
+Returns the namespace of the metric.

 ### `set_namespace(string)`